1932 armed uprising in Mongolia

-The 1932 armed uprising (1932 оны зэвсэгт бослого) in Mongolia, also known as the Khuvsgul Uprising (Хөвсгөлийн бослого) was a popular revolt against the "left course" policies of the Mongolian People's Revolutionary Party (MPRP) as directed by Soviet Bolsheviks and Comintern agents in the People's Republic of Mongolia.
-Principally led by lamas, the uprisings covered the northwest part of the country and lasted from April–November 1932.
+The 1932 armed uprising (1932 оны зэвсэгт бослого) in Mongolia, also known as the Khuvsgul Uprising (Хөвсгөлийн бослого) was a popular revolt against the "left course" policies of the Mongolian People's Revolutionary Party (MPRP) as directed by Soviet Bolsheviks and Comintern agents in the Mongolian People's Republic.
+Principally led by lamas, the uprisings covered the northwest part of the country and lasted from April to November 1932.
 Most rebels consisted of common herders but even many party members and the local bureaucrats joined the rebellion.
-The insurgents were spurred on by rumors of support from the Panchen Lama and the Japanese.
+The insurgents were spurred on by rumors of support from the 9th Panchen Lama and the Japanese.
 More than 1,500 people were killed in the violence as both insurgents and Soviet-backed Mongolian troops sent to quell the rebellion engaged in atrocities.
 Special study revealed that this uprising corresponds to generally accepted criteria of civil war.
-Suggestions that the uprising was inspired or supported by Japan or the 9th Panchen Lama are not confirmed by archival documents.
+Suggestions that the uprising was inspired or supported by Japan or the Panchen Lama are not confirmed by archival documents.

 Background

-From 1929 to 1932, the MPRP, with Soviet oversight, pushed policies that rapidly transitioned the country from the “democratic” to the “socialist” stage of the revolution.
-One third of Mongolian livestock (over 7 million heads) was decimated as herders were forced onto collective farms.
-Private trade was suppressed and over 800 properties belonging to the nobility and the Buddhist church were confiscated and over 700 head of mostly noble households were executed.
+From 1929 to 1932, the MPRP, with Soviet oversight, implemented policies that rapidly transitioned the country to the socialist stage of the revolution.
+Private trade was suppressed and over 800 properties belonging to the bourgeoisie and the Buddhist church were confiscated and over 700 head of mostly bourgeoisie households were executed.
 Refugees streamed across the border into Inner Mongolia and Xinjiang as scattered local uprisings erupted between February and April 1930 in different areas of southern and south-western Mongolia.
 In March 1930, Bat-Ochiryn Eldev-Ochir, a rising star of the MPRP's left wing, was appointed head of the Internal Security Directorate and ordered to suppress uprisings by lamas at Tögsbuyant and Ulaangom monasteries in Uvs Province.
-He and a Soviet trainer commanded the fourth cavalry out of Khovd that swiftly and brutally defeated the lamas.
+He and a Soviet trainer commanded the fourth cavalry out of Khovd that swiftly defeated the lamas.
 Eldev-Ochir ordered the on-the-spot execution of 30 leaders of the rebellion.